The Battle of Little Big Horn – June 25th, 1876

 “Hurrah boys, we’ve got them!
 We’ll finish them up and then go home to our station.”

 – Custer’s last words

 General George Armstrong Custer was born in Ohio in 1839.
-He graduated from West-point in 1861 – last in his class!
-Custer was known for devoting most of his energy to pranks, earning him extra guard duty on the weekends.
-After graduating, he joined up with the Union Army and became a cavalry commander during the Civil War where he fought in the First Battle of Bull Run, the Siege of Yorktown, and even Gettysburg!
+He graduated from West Point in 1861, but just barely.
+While there, Custer was known for devoting most of his energy to pranks, earning him extra guard duty on the weekends.
+After graduating (last in his class btw), he joined up with the Union Army and became a cavalry commander during the Civil War where he fought in the First Battle of Bull Run, the Siege of Yorktown, and even Gettysburg!
 Through his incredibly brave actions, he earned the rank of Major General, becoming the Army’s youngest general.

 In addition to being known for his reckless bravery (and his class clown antics), Custer also made a reputation for his flamboyant behavior and paying extra attention to his appearance.
 He often wore a fancy velvet black uniform with a large sombrero, red scarf and even scented his long golden locks with cinnamon oil!